180047723/ECS7016P_TechDemo/README.md

 ![image](https://user-images.githubusercontent.com/104271448/165027303-0d1c4e5b-14a3-4d45-9d1b-a6b41f81ebf4.png) ---> Enemy

 * The Enemy (Red Capsule) uses the AdvancedEnemy.cs script located in the Agent folder (Assets > Agent > AdvancedEnemy.cs).
-* The Enemy uses the shooting and rotate behaviour technqiues to attack the agent.
+* The Enemy uses the shooting and rotate behaviour techniques to attack the agent.
 * The AdvancedEnemy.cs script explains the code.

 Below shows how the inspector window should look like for the enemy: